Dr Eemer Eivers, Education Team Lead

 Eemer is Director of the team evaluating Dublin City University’s Futures initiative, and an independent research consultant.
 Her interests include programme evaluation, early school leaving, and structural aspects of education systems (she insists the latter is much more interesting than it sounds!).
 She has worked in educational research for over 25 years, and has contributed to significant policy changes affecting children’s lives in Ireland, Northern Ireland and Malta.

 Scamp arrived in our house shortly before I was born and lived long enough to see me off to college.
-Free spirit, escape artist, brilliant footballer, hearing so sharp she could hear a sweet being unwrapped in the next county, robber of meat from the local shop.
+Free spirit, escape artist, brilliant footballer, hearing so sharp she could hear a sweet being unwrapped in the next county.
 Infamously escaped our locked house to have a wander round the altar during mass.
 And of course, me, the mortified youngest, was sent up to catch her.
 Forgiven, but not forgotten.

 Dr Mira Dobutowitsch